Cloud Computing Services

 Rackspace:

-If you want to stay focused on business core competencies by only managing few IT functions in-house and outsource the rest, you can choose Rackspace.
+If you want to stay focused on business core competencies by only managing a few IT functions in-house and outsourcing the rest, you can choose Rackspace.

 Apart from the solutions described, Azure and AWS are comprehensive cloud computing platforms.